 An experimenter—who was out of sight and behind the curtain—observed each infant's visual gaze on a second monitor.
 This second monitor allowed the experimenter to record infants' looking behavior.
 Experimenters were trained to press and hold a particular key on the computer keyboard whenever infants oriented to the computer monitor.
 Experimenters were instructed to release this key whenever the infant looked away from the monitor.
 Upon fixating the computer monitor, the experimenter began the next trial by pressing a preset key on the computer keyboard.
 The computer recorded the length of each key press, and thereby the amount of time infants’ fixated a particular habituation or test event.
 Experimenters were blind to the exact event presented to each infant given that it was possible for each infants habituated at different rates.

 Procedure.
 Infants were tested one at a time in a quiet room and each infant sat on his or her caregiver's lap and faced a monitor on which the stimuli were displayed.
-Each caregiver was instructed to remain neutral, to abstain from interacting with the infant, and to wear opaque sunglasses throughout the course of the experiment to ensure that infants' responses to the stimuli were natural and .
+Each caregiver was instructed to remain neutral, to abstain from interacting with the infant, and to wear opaque sunglasses throughout the course of the experiment to ensure that infants' responses to the stimuli were natural and unbiased.
 Each caregiver was blind to the experimental hypotheses and predictions and were told only that this experiment was designed to examine how infants process complex causal-event sequences.
 This means that it was unlikely that the caregiver could reliably influence an infants’ behavior during experiment.

 An infant-controlled habituation procedure was used (Cohen, 1973).
 The experiment consisted of a pretest trial, a maximum of 16 habituation trials, four test trials, and one posttest trial.
 Trials terminated when an infant looked away from the monitor for one second or had accumulated 32 seconds of continuous looking.

 During the habituation phase of the experiment, infants were shown the BGRG and RGBG events, which were presented in semi-random order, with half of the infants receiving the BGRG event first and the other half receiving the RGBG event first.
-An infant habituated when their looking time decreased to a set criterion level or until 16 trials had been presented; that is, infants habituated when their looking times on a block of three successive trials was less than 50% of the total looking time on the first three trials.
+An infant habituated when their looking time decreased to a set criterion level or until 16 trials had been presented; that is, infants habituated when their looking times on a block of three successive trials was less than 50% of the total looking time on the first three trials or until all 16 trials had been presented.
 Following habituation, the test phase began.
 The order of the four test events—that is, GBGR, GRGB, GBRG, GRBG—was counterbalanced using a Latin square.

 Results

-Given that there was evidence of non-normality in infants' looking times to the test events, non-parametric analyses (with 4,000) replications were conducted for hypothesis testing and to estimate confidence intervals.
-Because preliminary analyses indicated that there was no main effect of sex of the infant, order of the test trials, group type (i.e., red or blue group), or any interaction between the three factors on infants’ looking times to the test events, the data were collapsed across the levels of these factors. differences in test trial looking cannot be attributed to sex, order of test trials, and group type.
+Given that there was evidence of non-normality and heteroscedasticity in infants' looking times to the test events, all p’s < .05, non-parametric analyses (with 4,000) replications were conducted for hypothesis testing and to estimate confidence intervals.
+Because preliminary analyses indicated that there was no main effect of sex of the infant, order of the test trials, group type (i.e., red or blue group), or any interaction between the three factors on infants’ looking times to the test events, all p’s > 0.3, the data were collapsed across the levels of these factors.
+This means that differences in test trial looking cannot be attributed to sex, order of test trials, and group type.